Learn more about why children and young people enjoy online gaming, and how you can help young people stay safe whilst playing online.

 "In the game I can be someone else"

-Gaming can engage people mentally, by providing challenges, different levels and puzzles it is a brain stimulant.
+Gaming can engage people mentally, by providing challenges, different levels and puzzles.
 People enjoy the challenges they provide and the thrill of working it out.